After the escrow process, it’s time to plan for common contingency clauses.

 Once all contingencies have been removed, the earnest money deposit technically becomes the seller’s property.
 If the buyer later walks away from the home after contingency removal, they cannot be refunded the earnest money.
 This is an especially important negotiating tactic.

-In a sellers market (meaning there is more competition among buyers), there is more pressure to submit non-contingent offers.
-Remember, in this case, the earnest money deposit becomes the sellers property as soon as it is deposited with Title.
+Seller’s market: In a seller’s market (meaning there is more competition among buyers), there is more pressure to submit non-contingent offers.
+Remember, in this case, the earnest money deposit becomes the seller’s property as soon as it is deposited with Title.
 A non-contingent offer leaves little recourse for the buyer should something come up later in the inspection report, appraisal, or financing process.
 It is never recommended that all contingencies be waived.
 At a minimum, put one in place to ensure an adequate due diligence window to review the transaction to make sure the buyer wishes to move forward post contract signing.

 Understanding reports

 A range of reports provide critical information about the property and can help determine if a contingency can be removed.
-Lets dive a little deeper into each of the reports and what their purposes are.
+Let’s dive a little deeper into each of the reports and what their purposes are.

 Home inspection